marcossegovia/ddd-cqrs-eventsourcing/README.md

 # DDD WITH CQRS

-This repo wants to be an attempt example of consolidating wwo Bounded Context (strategic DDD) with a CQRS architecture approach for splitting Write model from Read model.
+This repo wants to be an attempt example of consolidating two Bounded Context (strategic DDD) with a CQRS architecture approach for splitting Write model from Read model.

 ##Write Model